New Iberia, Louisiana: Race and ethnicity

-New Iberia had a racial and ethnic makeup of 51.6% non-Hispanic whites, 40.7% Blacks or African Americans, 0.1% American Indians and Alaska Natives, 1.4% Asian, 2.1% some other race, and 2.1% multiracial Americans.
+New Iberia had a racial and ethnic makeup of 51.6% non-Hispanic Whites, 40.7% Blacks or African Americans, 0.1% American Indians and Alaska Natives, 1.4% Asian, 2.1% some other race, and 2.1% multiracial Americans.
 Hispanics or Latino Americans of any race made up 3.8% of the total population in 2019.
-After the 2020 census, its racial and ethnic makeup was 44.47% non-Hispanic white, 44.04% Black or African American, 0.26% American Indian and Alaska Native, 2.8% Asian, <0.0 Pacific Islander, 3.37% two or more races, and 5.06% Hispanic or Latino American of any race.
+After the 2020 census, its racial and ethnic makeup was 44.47% non-Hispanic White, 44.04% Black or African American, 0.26% American Indian and Alaska Native, 2.8% Asian, 3.37% from two or more races, and 5.06% Hispanic or Latino American of any race.
 At the 2000 census, the racial makeup of the city was 56.99% White, 38.42% African American, 0.21% Native American, 2.64% Asian, 0.02% Pacific Islander, 0.51% from other races, and 1.20% from two or more races; 1.49% of the population were Hispanic or Latino American of any race.

 Religion

-In common with most of Louisiana, the majority of New Iberians profess a religion.
+In common with most of Louisiana, most New Iberians profess a religion.
 New Iberia is dominated by Christianity, and the single largest Christian denomination in the city is the Roman Catholic Church, owing in part to the Spanish and French heritage of its residents.
 Catholics in New Iberia and the surrounding area are served by the Roman Catholic Diocese of Lafayette in Louisiana.
 Of the religious population, 0.1% each practice Judaism or an eastern religion.